NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Clinical Description

-Findings in individuals with 22q11.2 duplication range from apparently normal to intellectual disability/learning disability, delayed psychomotor development, growth retardation, and/or hypotonia.
+Findings in individuals with 22q11.2 duplication range from apparently normal to intellectual disability / learning disability, delayed psychomotor development, growth retardation, and/or hypotonia.

 The most common findings in symptomatic individuals with 22q11.2 duplication are [Wentzel et al 2008]:

-- Delayed psychomotor development (67%)
+• Delayed psychomotor development (67%)

-- Growth retardation (63%)
+• Growth retardation (63%)

-- Muscular hypotonia (43%)
+• Muscular hypotonia (43%)

-There is also a need for a detailed study of the phenotype in secondarily ascertained individuals, e.g., siblings identified on cascade testing to have the duplication.
-Study of secondarily ascertained individuals would help establish a less biased view of the phenotype than that which emerges from study of probands selected for chromosomal investigations and a more complete view than is possible by analysis of large data sets of “apparently normal” individuals whose phenotypes are not well delineated.
+The high frequency with which the 22q11.2 duplication is found in an apparently normal parent of a proband suggests that many individuals can harbor a duplication of 22q11.2 with no discernible phenotypic effect.
+Eichler et al found that the incidence of 22q11.2 tandem duplication in a cohort of individuals with diverse developmental disorders was 0.31% i.e., fivefold higher than the incidence of 0.06% in a control group of persons without any known developmental disorder (p=1.26x10-5) [E Eichler, unpublished data; referenced in Van Campenhout et al 2012].
+Study of secondarily ascertained individuals would help establish a less biased view of the phenotype than that which emerges from study of probands selected for chromosomal investigations and a more complete view than is possible by analysis of large data sets of "apparently normal" individuals whose phenotypes are not well delineated.

 Genotype-Phenotype Correlations

 Given the limited data and difficulties in establishing whether and to what extent a 22q11.2 duplication modifies phenotype, it is not possible to determine whether there is a predictable difference between the larger recurrent duplication (3 Mb) and the smaller recurrent duplication (1.5 Mb).
-An individual with the smaller duplication is described in the paper by Alberti et al [2007].
+An individual with the smaller duplication is described in Alberti et al [2007].

 Penetrance

-In probands in whom 22q11.2 duplication is identified, caution is needed in attributing the observed clinical features to this finding.
+In probands in whom 22q11.2 tandem duplication is identified, caution is needed in attributing the observed clinical features to this finding.
 Duplication 22q11.2 has been observed in normal people as well as in people who were studied because they had developmental delay, intellectual disability, or other clinical features suggestive of a chromosomal abnormality.
-If duplication 22q11.2 causes such phenotypic features, it must frequently be non-penetrant or only penetrant in the presence of other predisposing factors.
-With present technology and knowledge, it is not possible to reliably predict the phenotype from a laboratory finding of a 22q11.2 duplication [Wentzel et al 2008].

 Prevalence